 The uniqueness of Istanbul lies in various features.
-But the biggest lure for travelers flocking to the megalopolis all the time is its geographic position, historical significance and architectural diversity.
+But the biggest lure for travelers flocking to the megalopolis all the time is its geographic position, historical significance, and architectural diversity.
 Istanbul is the only city in the world that spreads across two continents (Europe and Asia).
 Accessing two seas (Black and Marmara) and a strait (Bosphorus)… At present, there are three intercontinental bridges connecting Europe and Asia.
 Also, there are several additional bridges spanning the Golden Horn Bay.
-Istanbul is located in the area where numerous clashes in history occurred.
+Istanbul is located in an area where numerous clashes in history occurred.
 Here, various influences had been embraced and expanded further.
 These are leaving unique imprints on its architecture, national folklore, and the way of living.

 The Touristic Areas

-The city’s European part is most attractive to tourists because main historical and commercial areas are located in this part of Istanbul.
+The city’s European part is most attractive to tourists because the main historical and commercial areas are located in this part of Istanbul.
 Although Christianity and Islam waged numerous wars throughout centuries, these religions also merged one into another.
 The best examples of such unity throughout the world can be seen in the Istanbul’s Historical Peninsula, originated throughout Roman, Byzantine and Ottoman eras.

 The Historical Peninsula

 The Historical Peninsula itself can be segmented into a few major areas.

 Archaeological Park, the Suleymaniye Quarter, and the Zeyrek area.

 The Historical Peninsula is easily explored on foot, with occasional tram rides.
 And it is where you’ll find the most convenient accommodation, either by proximity to the city’s main landmarks or budget.

 The Archaeological Park occupies the oldest section of Byzantium, which was an initial name of later Constantinople and present Istanbul.
 The major sites of this section of the city are: